-“Gamilaraay and Yuwaalaraay country in north-west NSW is one of the largest Aboriginal language groups in Australia, and they are proudly known as grass people,” says Dr Angela Pattison, study leader from the Institute of Agriculture Plant Breeding Institute at Narrabri.
+“Gamilaraay and Yuwaalaraay country in north-west NSW is one of the largest Aboriginal language groups in Australia,” says Dr Angela Pattison, study leader from the Institute of Agriculture Plant Breeding Institute at Narrabri.
+“They are proudly known as grass people.

-“This region is now home to some of Australia’s best-quality agricultural land, and farmers here are major exporters of crops like cotton, wheat and pulses.
-However, the region historically produced native grains such as Mitchell grass and native millet, which were ground up and made into fire-roasted bread by traditional owners for thousands of years.”
+“This region is now home to some of Australia’s best-quality agricultural land.
+Farmers here are major exporters of crops such as cotton, wheat and pulses.
+However, the region historically produced native grains such as Mitchell grass and native millet.
+These were ground up and made into fire-roasted bread by traditional owners for thousands of years.”

 During the study, Dr Pattison consulted with the local Indigenous community to see how they felt about commercialising their native grains, known as dhunbarr in Gamilaraay.

 “The feedback we got was overwhelmingly, ‘Yes, please, we need to bring these foods back’,” she says.
-“They were very keen, but there were a lot of questions about how they would bring them back, and how they would benefit from bringing them back.
+“They were very keen.
+But there were a lot of questions about how they would bring them back.
+How would they benefit from bringing them back?
 There was a general feeling that commercial viability sometimes passes them by.

-“There were some cultural questions that they raised as well – if they share knowledge on which grains are edible, or how to cook them, what’s going to happen to that knowledge that they’ve developed over thousands of years?
+“There were also some cultural questions.
+If they share knowledge on which grains are edible, or how to cook them, what’s going to happen to that knowledge that they’ve developed over thousands of years?
 If somebody else then benefits from that knowledge, how does that work for them?”

 Andrew explains that capturing the potential of native foods is often done at the cost of the people who hold the knowledge of that food story.

-“It’s a testament to Australia, and our humanity, whether we continue to condone the theft of knowledge, to allow it to grow, or we stop and figure out how to equitably share this knowledge back with First Nations people.”
+“It’s a testament to Australia, and our humanity, whether we continue to condone the theft of knowledge; to allow it to grow.
+Or do we stop and figure out how to equitably share this knowledge back with First Nations people?”

 Saving the present with the past

-Reintroducing native grasses could also lead to huge benefits for the land – providing food for native animals, birds and insects, as well as the microbes and worms that live in our soil.
+Reintroducing native grasses could also lead to huge benefits for the land.
+It provides food for native animals, birds and insects, as well as the microbes and worms that live in our soil.

 “The main environmental benefit of bringing back native grains would be the biodiversity,” Dr Pattinson says.
-“But there are also climate change benefits such as soil carbon sequestration, and the benefits of growing perennials, rather than annuals, for cropping.
-The environmental benefits of having a plant living all year round are significant – for biodiversity, for water infiltration into the soil and keeping the soil temperature down, because you’ve got plants covering it all the time.”
+“But there are also climate change benefits such as soil carbon sequestration.
+Also, the benefits of growing perennials, rather than annuals, for cropping.
+The environmental benefits of having a plant living all year round are significant.
+For biodiversity, for water infiltration into the soil and keeping the soil temperature down, because you’ve got plants covering it all the time.”

-Re-establishing our landscapes and reintroducing more native ingredients into Australian food systems definitely has enormous potential, but it’s not an overnight proposition.
-Apart from the logistics, much work needs to be done with Indigenous communities to ensure that they benefit from the use of their foods and their knowledge.
+Re-establishing our landscapes and reintroducing more native ingredients into Australian food systems certainly has enormous potential.
+However, it’s not an overnight proposition.
+Logistics aside, much work needs to be done with Indigenous communities to ensure they benefit from the use of their foods as well as their knowledge.